 The Holiday Season is an amazing time at Disneyland!
 Decorations abound, special entertainment is throughout the park, there’s several ride layovers and plenty of food to try.
 In this post, we’ll cover all of Disneyland’s Christmas offerings, giving a brief summary of each!

 We won’t get to the entire resort today, opting for a few park specific posts that are easier to sift through instead of one massive guide.
 Instead, we’ll stick to just Disneyland Park in this one.
-Here’s our California Adventure Christmas Guide and here’s a review of last year’s hard ticket event, Disney Merriest Nights.
-It has not been announced if that event will return.
+Here’s our California Adventure Christmas Guide.
 If you have pressing questions about something that’s not covered in this guide, let us know in the comments!

-In 2022, the holiday season will begin on November 11th and run until January 8th of 2023.
+In 2023, the holiday season will begin on November 10th and run until January 7th of 2024.
 All of the options will be available through that time while some things, like Haunted Mansion Holiday, will begin much earlier.
-We’ll have more information on the upcoming holiday season as it draws closer but so far nothing new is announced.
+A few small things, like new Mickey & Minnie holiday costumes, have been added for this year but otherwise it seems that all of the typical holiday entertainment and décor will return!

 The Christmas season is one of the best times to visit Disney Parks and Disneyland is no exception to that.
 Most of the park is decked out and absolutely gorgeous.
 Yes, there are plenty of special offerings that we’ll cover in this post but the decorations, especially at night, are worth a visit alone.
 Let’s start with those!